lijiaqigreat/ateam-tanks/README.md

 	abstract void paint(Graphics2D g)
 	boolean checkCollision(Sprite other)
 	Arraylist<Sprite> getAllCollisions()
-	HitBox getHitBox()
-		returns hitbox of the sprite
-	void setHitBox(HitBox other)
-		sets the hitbox of the sprite
 	Vector3D getPosition()
 		returns the position of the sprite
 	void setPosition(Vector3D p)